dlavery/dotfive/README.md

 ## Notes
 - This represents about 5-6 hours work over 3 days.
+- The application is basic; enhancements would include a better UI, including ways to distinguish categories from items (other than by context), and verious technical improvements.
-- User authorisation not implemented; normally authentication/authorisation would be implemented not with a custom-built component but by integration with Facebook or Google identities, or a service such as Okta (https://www.okta.com/).
+- User authorisation is not implemented; normally authentication/authorisation would be implemented not with a custom-built component but by integration with Facebook or Google identities, or a service such as Okta (https://www.okta.com/).
-- SQLite is not a database engine for production use; the SQLAlchemy ORM has been used to abstract the application from the database implementation so that a production quality DB could be substituted easily.
+- SQLite is not a database engine for production use; the SQLAlchemy ORM has been used to abstract the application from the database implementation so that a production quality DB could be easily substituted.
 - For expediency reasons, APIs have been created that are bound to the front end app rather than written for general use; this should be refactored prior to production use of this application.
-- Change notification between users not implemented; this would be implemented with a pub/sub framework, a messaging service such as AWS SQS, or a database that support pub/sub such as Redis.
+- Change notification between users not implemented; this would be implemented with a pub/sub framework, a messaging service such as AWS SQS, or a database that supports pub/sub (such as Redis).
 - Flask would normally be productionised with Gunicorn or by hosting the app on AWS or the Google App Engine.